The best picture books for kids to share around St Valentine’s Day

 Some of the books on this page explicitly mention St Valentine’s Day and some don’t.
 All are books that I think are good for prompting children to think about what it means to love and to be loved and about how we express love for our friends, family members, pets and for the world.

-I like to keep the concept of The 5 Love Languages in mind here – the idea that we express our love in five different ways: by physical touch like hugs; by giving gifts; by spending warm, focused, one-on-one time with the people we love; by doing loving, helpful things for people; and by speaking loving words which affirm our respect for and delight in the people we love.
+When discussing St Valentine’s Day and what it all means with children, I like to keep the concept of The 5 Love Languages in mind – the idea that we express our love in five different ways: by physical touch like hugs; by giving gifts; by spending warm, focused, one-on-one time with the people we love; by doing loving, helpful things for people; and by speaking loving words which affirm our respect for and delight in the people we love.
 The books on this page reflect those ways of expressing our love and it’s helpful to have this discussion with children.
 Of course, some children notice and can describe the different ways we show we love people without any prompting from us.
 Either way, it’s a lovely, life-affirming chat to have with them.

 If you’d like to discuss Valentine’s Day with your child, you may like to begin by talking about how St Valentine’s Day is a day when many people like to think about and celebrate the love they have for the people in their lives.
 These people can be husbands, wives, boyfriends and girlfriends but people also celebrate the love they have for their friends, family members, pets and even for the world.
 I also like to talk about the fact that hearts are a symbol of love because we often feel a kind of swelling, expanding feeling in our chests when we feel loving towards somebody